Anti-code/object-tracker/README.md

-# Marks the objecs on the video or stream
+Marks the objects if they move and uses kalman filter to get more accurate results.
+We have tested this project on pisces.
+We have used opencv module for image processing and python as the programming language.